Matisse-Consortium/tools/imarec/README.md

 	>                  #mu and regularization function
 	>                  Calculate its qrec ("quality" parameter of the reconstruction,
 	>										 explained below)
-	>                  Manage a internal list of all reconstructions sorted by qrec
+	>                  Manage an internal list of all reconstructions sorted by qrec
 	>               ENDFOR (mu)
 	>            ENDFOR (oradius)
 	>            RETURN reconstruction with the best (=smallest) qrec (explained below)